Actindo-AG/Documentation/Payments/Overview/02_Features.md

 ##  Handling of sensitive data
 Although you can view and monitor all incoming payments and refunds, you do not have access to any sensitive customer data.
 In the *Payments* module, all incoming payments and refunds are referenced to the number of the payment service provider transactions.
-Sensible data such as customer names, bank or credit card details or other data that are protected by a data protection act such as GDPR are not visible in the *Payments* module.
+Sensible data such as customer names, bank or credit card details or other data protected by a data protection act such as GDPR are not visible in the *Payments* module.
 The sensitive data remain on the payment server provider side only.
 In addition, an Actindo user will not be able to redirect a payment to his or her own bank account.
 The *Payments* transactions are a reference to the communication between the Actindo system and the payment service provider's system only.